-Born segun Osaniyi was the Nigerian legendary Afro hip hop artist popularly known as Lord of Ajasa was the origin of Yoruba rap which paved ways for Dagrin, Zlatan, Olamide, Reminisce, Seriki and many more.
+Born Segun Osaniyi was the Nigerian legendary Afro hip hop artist popularly known as Lord of Ajasa was the origin of Yoruba rap which paved ways for Dagrin, Zlatan, Olamide, Reminisce, Seriki and many more.

 Born Segun Osaniyi was given the stage name The Lord of Ajasa (Lord of flavor) after he proved phenomenon, rapping easily with his language during his time in polytechnic Ondo State.

-5. Edris Abdulkarem
+5. Edris Abdulkarim

-Ex Remedies star popularly known as Mr Remedy was born in a polygamous family in Kano to a father from Ilesha, Osun state and Mother Ogun state.
+Ex Remedies star popularly known as Mr. Remedy was born in a polygamous family in Kano to a father from Ilesha, Osun state, and Mother Ogun state.
 He started his professional music in the year 1996 and was signed to Kennis music alongside 2face Idibia.